Ada-Developers-Academy/core-unit-2/more-flask-queries/nested-routes-in-flask.md

 ## Goals

-Our goal for this lesson is to use it as a reference for defining a new endpoint with a nested route that connects a child model to its adult model.
+Our goal for this lesson is to use it as a reference for defining a new endpoint with a nested route that connects a parent model to its child model instances.

 This lesson covers: